madenorth/sharepoint-vscode-onprem-deploy/README.md

 Clone or download the files in this repository.

 Rename sync.config.default.json to sync.config.json.
-Update the sync.config fiel with your credentials and SharePoint site URL.
+Update the sync.config file with your credentials and SharePoint site URL.

 From a command prompt, cd into the directory where you copied these files and type